Mativve/Mativve/README.md

 My name is Mateusz Świder and I'm a Junior Full Stack Developer.

-I know & develop in HTML5, CSS3, JS(+jQuery, Vue - learning in progress), PHP, MySQL, WordPress
+I know & and still develop my knowledge in HTML5, CSS3, JS(+jQuery, Vue - learning in progress), PHP, MySQL, WordPress

 I invite you to see my latest projects:
 * [COVID Info and stats](https://github.com/Mativve/covid-info-and-stats)